Jcvic1/testShop/README.md

 # Payment

-Supports stripe session and payment intent, two hard coded buttons to execute each method of payment
+Supports stripe session and payment intent, two hard coded buttons to execute each method of payment in cart checkout

 # Live url